esikm/Pillow/docs/handbook/image-file-formats.rst

 Write support is less extensive, but most common interchange and presentation formats are supported.

-The :py:meth:`~PIL.Image.Image.open` function identifies files from their contents, not their names, but the :py:meth:`~PIL.Image.Image.save` method looks at the name to determine which format to use, unless the format is given explicitly.
+The :py:meth:`~PIL2.Image.Image.open` function identifies files from their contents, not their names, but the :py:meth:`~PIL2.Image.Image.save` method looks at the name to determine which format to use, unless the format is given explicitly.